-- Oberlo suggests the time frame between 10 AM -11 AM on Tuesday, Wednesday, and Thursday as the best choice.
+- Oberlo suggests the time frame between 10-11 a.m. on Tuesday, Wednesday, and Thursday as the best choice.

-- Quintly favors posting between multiple time frames; 7-8 AM, 12 PM, and 5-6 PM.
+- Quintly favors posting between multiple time frames; 7-8 am, 12 pm, and 5-6 pm.

-- thebalancesmb put its bets on 7-8 AM and 5-6 PM time frame.
+- thebalancesmb puts its bets on 7-8 am and 5-6 pm.

 Also, the worst times to post on LinkedIn are:

 - Monday showed very little engagement as compared to other weekdays.
-It makes sense that due to catch-up and weekly-plan meetings on Monday, people would hardly get the time to check their feeds.
+It makes sense that due to catch-up and weekly plan meetings on Monday, people would hardly get the time to check their feeds.

-The best way to find your personal best time, as we are saying from the start, is to analyze your personal data.
+The above timings are a good starting point, but the most reliable way to find your personal best time to post on LinkedIn is to analyze your profile data.
 This is true for any social media platform.
-Just like Facebook analytics and Twitter Analytics, there is LinkedIn analytics too.
+Just like Facebook analytics and Twitter analytics, there is a LinkedIn analytics tool as well.

-Don’t worry.
 The following steps will also inform you about the working of every feature in LinkedIn analytics.